Microdocs/microdocs-cloud/webscale-rest-client/Readme.md

-# MicroDocs Cloud REST Client
+# Webscale REST Client

-MicroDocs Cloud REST Client is a lightweight universal framework for to make REST clients.
+Webscale REST Client is a lightweight universal framework for to make REST clients.
 The purpose behind this project is to make a **Resilient System** for NodeJS and Web applications.
 Everything is build with an abstraction layer, so you can plugin your own implementation to customize it.
-This framework is part of the [MicroDocs Cloud Framework](https://github.com/Microdocs/microdocs-cloud).
+This framework is part of the [WebscaleJS Framework](https://github.com/Webscale-Architecture/WebscaleJS).

 ## Features
 * [Declarative Typescript REST client with decorators](#declarative-typescript-rest-client)